Policies & Processes

 The course will be reviewed in accordance with sections A and B of the KSU Course Quality Checklist.

-Once the digital course design has passed the required review, an instructional designer from either DLI or ODE will submit the course design approval information to the KSU Course Quality Database.
+Once the digital course design has passed the required review, it will be added to the KSU Course Quality Database.
 A faculty member’s fully online course shell that has been approved through the online review process may also be used by the faculty member for hybrid instruction.

 Submission for review will be determined by the semester in which the course is scheduled to be taught.
 Online courses must be re-reviewed and recertified every five years.

-- Faculty assigned to teach an online or hybrid course need to successfully complete the appropriate training through KSU’S office of Digital Learning Innovations (DLI) or RCHSS’s Office of Digital Education.
+- Faculty assigned to teach an online or hybrid course need to successfully complete the appropriate training through KSU’S office of Digital Learning Innovations (DLI).

 Frequently Asked Questions